JuliaGraphics/Luxor.jl/docs/src/basics.md

 rline
 ```

 You can use `rule()` to draw a line across the entire drawing through a point, at an angle to the current x-axis.

-`rule()` returns two points that are probably outside the drawing area.
-Use `line()`, for example, to draw a straight line joining them.

 ```@example
 using Luxor # hide
 Drawing(700, 200, "assets/figures/rule.png") # hide

-srand(42) # hide
 background("white") # hide
 sethue("black") # hide
 setline(1) # hide